alan24902/esp32-tank-monitor/README.md

 - **Connectivity**:
     * **ESP-NOW**: Establishes a wireless communication between the ESP32 transmitter and the ESP32 receiver for a real-time data sharing, also connects the wireless diagnostic tool device.
     * **Wi-Fi (NTP)**: The ESP32 sender node uses Wi-Fi to synchronize the local internal RTC with the NTP server and fetches the time.
-    * **UART**: A hardwired interface connecting the ESP32 sender node to the Heltec diagnostic device to read the data and display it in the Heltec built-in oled screen.
+    * **UART**: A hardwired interface connecting the ESP32 sender node to the Heltec diagnostic device to read the data and display it on the Heltec built-in oled screen.

 ### Hardware
 #### Core electronics